dannyvaks/reflection_agent_education/readme.md

 - API for programmatic integration
 - Automatic code feedback using the Reflexion agent with per-question scores (each question contributes up to 10% toward the overall grade)
-- Friendly Run Code button analyzes your solution and displays the model's code afterward without actually executing your submission
+- Friendly **Analyze the Answer** button sends your solution to the `/analyze-code/` endpoint and shows how the model would solve the problem
+- The agent uses Chain-of-Thought reflection to compare your code with the expected answer from the Kaggle dataset and assigns a score (each question contributes up to 10%)
 - Friendly visual feedback for code submissions with an overall score summary
 - Model solution shown after you submit your answer so you can compare
 - Dataset connection status displayed, with retrieved examples listed when available
-- Single "Run Code" button shows the analysis results and grade
+- Single "Analyze the Answer" button shows the feedback and grade

 ## Methodology and Architecture